sueszli/fast-snek/README.md

 - the `multiprocessing` standard library
 	- high call overhead, (de)serialization overhead, resource overhead.
 - mixing c/c++ code with python
-	- fastest, but takes a lot of work to avoid (de)serialization overhead
+	- fastest, but takes a lot of work to avoid (de)serialization overhead.

 you have to be very intentional with the way you mix c and python: